 We May Have Limited Access to Capital At Times, Which Could Cause Our Growth to Slow.
 A REIT is required to make dividend distributions and retains little cash flow for growth.
 As a result, growth for a REIT is generally through the steady investment of new capital in real estate assets.
-At December 31, 2018, we had \$2.7 million of cash on hand, \$488.0 million available under our unsecured revolving line of credit and \$93.8 million available under our shelf agreement with Prudential Investment Management, Inc. We also have the potential ability to access the capital markets through the issuance of \$184.1 million of common stock under our equity distribution agreement and an indeterminate amount through the issuance of debt and/or equity securities under an automatic shelf registration statement.
+At December 31, 2019, we had \$4.2 million of cash on hand, \$506.1 million available under our unsecured revolving line of credit.
+We also have the potential ability to access the capital markets through the issuance of \$200.0 million of common stock under our equity distribution agreement and an indeterminate amount through the issuance of debt and/or equity securities under an automatic shelf registration statement.
 As a result, we currently believe our liquidity and various sources of available capital are sufficient to fund operations and development commitments, meet debt service obligations (both principal and interest), make dividend distributions and finance future investments should we determine such future investments are financially feasible.
 However, there may be times when we will have limited access to capital from the equity and/or debt markets.
 During such periods, virtually all of our available capital would be required to meet existing commitments and to reduce existing debt.
 We may not be able, during such periods, to obtain additional equity and/or debt capital or dispose of assets on favorable terms, if at all, at the time we require additional capital to acquire health care properties on a competitive basis or meet our obligations.

 Income and Returns from Health Care Facilities Can be Volatile.
-There is a possibility that the health care properties in which we invest will not generate income sufficient to meet operating expenses, will generate income and capital appreciation, if any, at rates lower than those anticipated or will yield returns lower than those available through investments in comparable real estate or other investments are additional risks of investing in health care related real estate.
+There is a possibility that the health care properties in which we invest will not generate income sufficient to meet operating expenses, will generate income and capital appreciation, if any, at rates lower than those anticipated or will yield returns lower than those available through investments in comparable real estate or other investments.
 Income from properties and yields from investments in our properties may be affected by many factors, including changes in governmental regulation (such as zoning laws and government payment), general or local economic conditions (such as fluctuations in interest rates and employment conditions), the available local supply of and demand for improved real estate, a reduction in rental income as the result of an inability to maintain occupancy levels, natural disasters (such as hurricanes, earthquakes and floods) or similar factors.

-We Depend on Lease Income and Mortgage Payments from Real Property.
-Approximately 97.0% of our revenue for the year ended December 31, 2018, was derived from lease income and mortgage payments from real property.
+We Depend on Lease and Interest Income from Real Estate Investments.
+Approximately 98.6% of our revenue for the year ended December 31, 2019, was derived from lease and interest income from real estate investments.
 Our revenue would be adversely affected if a significant number of our borrowers or lessees were unable to meet their obligations to us or if we were unable to lease our properties or make mortgage loans on economically favorable terms.
 There can be no assurance that any lessee will exercise its option to renew its lease upon the expiration of the initial term.
 There can be no assurance that if such failure to renew were to occur, or if we did not re-lease a property to a current lessee, we could lease the property to others on favorable terms, at the same rent as the current rent, or on a timely basis.